AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/externalizer.md

     * **`scheme`** is usually http or https, but can be another protocol.

-        * It is recommended to use https to enforce https links
+        * It is recommended to use https to enforce https links.
         * It will be used if the client code does not override the scheme when asking for externalization of a URL.

     * **`server`** is the host name (either a domain name or ip address).